 |Actions||Actions are what happen in response to a condition being met.
 For example, the % Processor Time was greater than 90%, so an email is sent to those configured on the email action.
 There are many actions available including executing SQL or PowerShell in response to a condition.
 See the full list of possibilities in the Actions article.|

-- Settings—Defines criteria for when a condition is met.
-Certain settings known as source settings are used to define what events are collected by SentryOne.
+|Settings||Defines criteria for when a condition is met.
+Certain settings known as source settings are used to define what events are collected by SQL Sentry.|

-To configure global actions or settings, confirm that the Shared Groups node is selected in the Navigator pane.
-The shared groups node is the global or root node of your SentryOne installation.
-The SentryOne alerting and response system uses the principle of inheritance, so any action or setting you configure at the Shared Groups node is passed down to all applicable objects beneath it.
+Important: The SQL Sentry alerting and response system uses the principle of inheritance, so any action or setting you configure at the Shared Groups node is passed down to all applicable objects beneath it.

-For example, if you configure a Send Email Action for the SQL Server Agent Job: Failure condition (shared groups), you'll receive an email anytime a SQL Server Agent Job fails across your entire monitored enterprise.
+For example, if you configure a Send Email action for the SQL Server Agent Job: Failure condition (Shared Groups), you'll receive an email anytime a SQL Server Agent Job fails across your entire monitored enterprise.

 Refine actions or settings at each level, as needed.
-For example, if you have a development server in your environment that you don't wish to be alerted about, disable the Send Email Action at the instance level.
+For example, if you have a development server in your environment that you don't want to be alerted about, disable the Send Email action at the instance level.
 This configuration only applies to that instance, and it doesn't affect any other server in your environment.
 This level of control gives you the ability to determine what happens in response to events occurring on your monitored targets.

-For a more in-depth look at the SentryOne hierarchy and other alerting related features, see the Alerting and Response System topic.
+Additional Information: For a more in-depth look at the SQL Sentry hierarchy and other alerting related features, see the Alerting and Response System topic.